What are the different assisted living levels of care and which one is right?

 “Staff at this level are typically trained to handle more complex medical needs,” notes Cromwell.
 “Additionally, the environment may be designed to accommodate residents with higher levels of physical or cognitive impairment.”

-Here, Griff gives a sample breakdown of what a facility with five assisted living levels of care may look like:
+Here, Griff gives a sample breakdown of what a facility with five levels of assisted living care may look like:

 Enhanced levels of care in assisted living facilities, or “advanced services,” refer to specialized supports that go beyond the basic in order to address more complex health and cognitive needs, notes Cromwell.
 “These services are designed to provide higher levels of care for residents who require more intensive or specialized attention,” she explains.